-As a continuation to our October’s Cybersecurity thematic series, this post is aimed to highlight the types of firewalls that exist, for both network appliance and server security management, along with their additional individual tricks of the trade.
+As a natural continuation to our October’s Cybersecurity thematic series, this post’s goal is to highlight all types of firewalls in existence, for both network appliance and server security management, along with their additional individual tricks of the trade.

 - Review our Serie 1 → Security Hardening Essentials to Keep Your Site Safe